artefactual/archivematica-docs/admin-manual/installation/installation.rst

 * enable the Sword Plugin in the AtoM plugins page

-* enable job scheduling in the AtoM settings page
+* enable job scheduling in the AtoM settings page (AtoM version 2.1 or lower only)

 * confirm gearman is installed on the AtoM server